Effective communication in a marriage involves much more than just talking.

 Criticism makes people feel defensive and also limits the listening process, which could lead to further escalation of anger and hurt feelings.

 To avoid a possible disagreement in marriage, stay in the present moment, and stick to the topic at hand.
 It would be very unwise to bring older and completely unrelated issues into the conversation.
 It will only add fuel to ruin matters.

 So how to communicate with your spouse when you have a disagreement in marriage?

 Suggest finishing the conversation later, especially if you’re feeling tired, frustrated, and seemingly unable to conclude.
 Taking some time out will help you both gain a fresh perspective and discuss matters more maturely.

 Remember, you must discuss one topic at a time and remain respectful of each other’s ability to participate in and commit to the conversation.

 4. Give in sometimes

-By focusing on communicating respectfully, you will be able to renew your friendship, experience increased intimacy and a stronger bond of trust with your spouse.
+By focusing on communicating respectfully, you will be able to manage any disagreement in marriage, renew your friendship, experience increased intimacy, and build a stronger bond of trust with your spouse.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships Read more and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.